 Add texture to baked goods: Add a small amount of cooked amaranth to muffin and quick-bread batters for a moist, chewy texture.
 About 1/2 cup per average recipe is right.

 Amaranth jam: High in a starch called amylopectin, amaranth gels as it cools.
-And so, cooked with fruit juice in place of water, with the optional addition of fresh fruit, amaranth yields an unusual, jam-like spread when cooled.
+And so, cooked with fruit juice in place of water, with the optional addition of fresh fruit, it makes an unusual, jam-like spread when cooled.
 Use it on crackers, muffins, or griddle cakes.
 Here’s one such recipe using both amaranth and millet.

 Vegan recipes using amaranth grain